BRUTAL Take-Down: Tucker Carlson Has VICIOUS Showdown With NY Dem Who Labeled Sessions A ‘Criminal’ & ‘Bigot’ [VIDEO] | John Hawkins' Right Wing News

 - Comment Now 0

-Fox News host Tucker Carlson got into a ardent debate with New York Democratic Rep. Sean Patrick Maloney Friday night over the lefts strung out accusations that Attorney General Jeff Sessions may have perjured himself during his Senate confirmation process over questions about meeting with Russian officials.
-The media pitchforks have been out for a while on this subject, and Maloney decided to get his two punched in with the following statement:
+Fox News host Tucker Carlson got into an ardent debate with New York Democratic Rep. Sean Patrick Maloney Friday night over the left’s strung out accusations that Attorney General Jeff Sessions may have perjured himself during his Senate confirmation process over questions about meeting with Russian officials.
+The media pitchforks have been out for a while on this subject and Maloney decided to get his two punches in with the following statement:

 “Jeff Sessions’ opposition to equal rights already made him unfit to serve, but he lied under oath – he has got to go.
 We also need to look at the bigger picture here and figure out why he perjured himself and if there is more to this story.
 We need a no-kidding independent investigation into Russian hacking and influence.
 What are they hiding?”